Using the Web client#

 What about the input box that appeared below the search box?
 It allows you to send commands to the subscriber.
 The only kind of commands supported for the moment is the creation of lazy expressions involving the datasets accessible via the subscriber.
 Such an expression is evaluated dynamically on the subscriber, so creating it is very cheap, and its result always reflects the latest state of the involved datasets.

-First, let’s select the dataset foo/ds-1d.b2nd and view its data: simply the range 0…9.
-Now select the dataset @scratch/ds-1d.b2nd: an array of the same shape, type and values.
-Actually, the file that you uploaded is the source of foo/ds-1d.b2nd as served by your local publisher, hence the coincidence!
+: an array of the same shape, type and values.
+Actually, the file that you uploaded is the source of foo/ds-1d.b2nd

-This means that we can safely create an expression that adds them together into a new dataset that we’ll call double.
+.
 The command box accepts Python-like expressions, but how do we refer to the added datasets acting as operands to the addition?
 That’s the use of the tag that appears next to their name in the dataset list.
-In our case, foo/ds-1d.b2nd is tagged as a, and @scratch/ds-1d.b2nd as k, thus the command to be entered in the command box is double = a + k.
-Try entering that command (mind that the tags may differ in your case) and click on “GO”.
-The resulting new dataset @scratch/double.b2nd should be shown instantly.
+In our case, foo/ds-1d.b2nd

 The dataset has very reduced metadata that just describes its shape, type, expression and operands.
 However, you may still use it as any other dataset, e.g. to view its data (which will be computed on-the-fly), have it participate in other lazy expressions, or download it (with fully computed data) to your device.
-As any dataset in your scratch space, it can also be deleted.
+As any dataset in your personal space, it can also be deleted.

 Lazy expressions are a very versatile tool to have complex computations performed by a powerful and well-connected machine (the subscriber), and get the result to your device once satisfied with the result.
 Many arithmetic and reduction operations are supported, just play with them and find out!